Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

             p.join()                    # this deadlocks
             obj = queue.get()

-    A fix here would be to swap the last two lines (or simply remove the ``p.join()`` line).
+    A fix here would be to swap the last two lines round (or simply remove the ``p.join()`` line).

 Explicitly pass resources to child processes